 He had dissected thousands of garments in his 30-plus years of gear making, but there was something special about that motorcycle jacket he’d just bought.
 The shape was perfect, and the sleeves, rather than flapping in the wind, held tight to his forearms.
 The fabric didn’t pull in the elbows or shoulders, and he stretched out over the handlebars unrestricted.

 That got SITKA Product Design team member Richard Siberell thinking: Why not try a similar sleeve shape on a SITKA prototype?
 He stitched it up, put it on, and ran a few arrows through his recurve out behind his shop.
 The sleeves were perfectly symmetrical, but each acted differently.
 On the bow arm, the sleeve held tight, keeping well clear of the bowstring.
 On the release arm, however, the sleeve felt loose allowing the elbow and shoulder to settle effortlessly into the draw.
-The Athlete team confirmed his findings, and that motorcycle sleeve now appears on nearly every piece of SITKA outerwear.
+Our gear testers confirmed his findings, and that motorcycle sleeve now appears on nearly every piece of SITKA outerwear.

 Innovation in fit, features, and textiles can come from anywhere, even the motorsports world.
 But most of the advancements in technical clothing over the last few decades have come from mountaineering.
 To make a great ice climbing jacket, you have to understand the individual movements, the sequences in which they happen, the tools, and the dangers of climbing ice.